khulnasoft-lab/design.khulnasoft.com/contents/brand-logo/logomark.md

 DevOps is at our core, and the logomark represents adaptability, iteration, development, and – like the DevOps loop – momentum.

-The construction of the GitLab tanuki was based on an infinity loop, representing the limitless possibilities of The DevOps Platform.
+The construction of the GitLab tanuki was based on an infinity loop, representing the limitless possibilities of The DevSecOps Platform.

 <figure-img label="Logomark construction" src="/img/brand/tanuki-construction.svg" width="480"></figure-img>